 Learn more about this service by visiting the Sophicty's website: www.sophicity.com/ITInABox.aspx.

 Cities tell us that body camera and squad car video storage costs are a big concern for them—and storage needs for video data will only continue to grow at an increasingly rapid pace.
-IT in a Box saves cities money with our unlimited offsite video storage and retention.
+IT in a Box saves cities money with our unlimited offsite video storage to meet state record retention policies.

 Learn about IT In a Box's New Video Archiving.

 Home » Services » League Programs

 To increase municipal officials' basic knowledge of local governance, the League has developed an annual curriculum of core courses and continuing education courses.
 The core courses, offered at League headquarters, cover municipal basics, such as budget preparation and personnel matters.